wjbryant/taboverride/README.md

 This project uses [Grunt](https://github.com/gruntjs/grunt) to manage the build process.
 Everything required to build the project can be installed via [npm](https://npmjs.org/).
 Run `npm install` from the root directory of the project to install all the dependencies.
-Then run `grunt` to start the build.
+[Java](http://java.com/) must also be installed in order to generate the documentation.
+Run `grunt` to start the build.

 *Note: Currently, on Windows, `npm install` will fail when trying to install a dependency from a Git URL if `git.exe` is not in the `PATH`.
 A workaround is to